Key Takeaways

 Can Dogs Eat Oysters in General?

-- Raw oysters can contain harmful bacteria such as Vibrio, causing vibriosis.
+• Raw oysters can be contaminated with Vibrio, a bacterium causing vibriosis.

 Also, oysters can accumulate domoic acid, which causes amnesic shellfish poisoning if ingested in large amounts.
 However, they usually contain less of this toxin than mussels do.
 So can dogs eat oysters?
 Generally yes, as long as they’re properly cooked and bought from a reputable source.